caojiajun/dynamodbdemo/README.md

 if not, go to [apache.maven](http://maven.apache.org/)

-while you startup the local version and build success our demo, you can run Test.java to use the interfaces in DynamodnOperation.java
+while you startup the local version and build success our demo, you can run Test.java to use the interfaces in DynamodbOperation.java